Where To Make Reservations Right Now For Art Basel

+The mega-week of art fairs, concerts, parties, and excessive use of the word “installations” is coming to Miami on the first week of December.
+And while many of the week’s events haven’t been announced yet, there is something you can do right now to ensure a successful Art Basel: make a reservation.
 If you don’t do that, like, today, then you’re going to be spending that week eating pizza at home, which honestly sounds kind of nice.
 But if you’re one of those people who want to be in the thick of the Basel madness, you’ll need that reservation fast.
-This guide has some great restaurants in the epicenters of Art Basel.
-And (at the time of this writing) they all have open tables during Basel week.
-So hurry up and book.
+This guide has some great restaurants in the epicenters of Miami Art Week.

 L’atelier De Joël Robuchon

 L’Atelier in the Design District is a really great restaurant in general, but feels especially fitting for Art Basel since dinner here feels like such a grand event.
 The fine dining French spot has a cool, futuristic interior and counter seating with a great view of the open kitchen.
 The food is rich and decadent (prepare for lots of foie gras) but also fun, interesting, and gorgeously plated.
-They have some pricey tasting menu options that won’t disappoint, but if you’re going a la carte, make sure to get the kampachi sashimi and le foie gras au torchon, a little puck of the best foie gras you’ll ever have with slices of buttery grilled brioche so you can assemble your own toast.
+They have some pricey tasting menu options that won’t disappoint, but if you’re going a la carte, make sure to get the kampachi crudo and le foie gras au torchon, a little puck of the best foie gras you’ll ever have with slices of buttery grilled brioche so you can assemble your own toast.

 Orilla Bar & Grill

 If you’ve got plans to be in the Design District for Basel, make sure Itamae is part of those plans.
 There’s no dish on their frequently-changing Nikkei menu that hasn’t made us want to kick our chair aside and dance like Oscar Isaac in Ex Machina.
-The seating here is mostly outdoor, which is good because Art Basel weather tends to be delightful.
+The seating here is almost entirely outdoors, which is good because Art Basel weather tends to be delightful.
 And the beautifully plated tiradito, sushi, and tuna tartare will be much more interesting than the NFTs you’ll pretend to be interested in at various after parties.

 Mandolin Aegean Bistro

 Mr. Omakase in Downtown is good for a Basel dinner for a few reasons.
 First, there are only nine seats at the sushi counter, and chances are you’ll be sick of crowds by Tuesday.
-It’s also a fancy dinner that’s a lot more reasonably priced than most omakase spots around town, with dinner options ranging from $69 to $120 per person.
+It’s also a fancy dinner that’s a lot more reasonably priced than most omakase spots around town, with dinner options ranging from $79 to $139 per person.
 And, last but not least, the sushi is outstanding.
 Every course just gets better and better, and by dessert, you’ll want to become a rich and famous artist only so you can eat here on a weekly basis.